Budgeting for Couples: Goals, Money Systems, and Savings

 “Yours, mine, ours” method

-You keep personal accounts plus a shared one.
-The shared account covers joint expenses; the personal accounts allow individual freedom without the need to discuss every purchase.
+You have a personal account and a joint account.
+The shared account is used for shared costs and the personal accounts are used for a more personal freedom of expenditure without the need to discuss every expenditure.

 Hybrid systems